open-ephys/next-gen-system/README.md

 - [ ] Does the FPGA provide on-board termination for LVDS.
 Seems likely that it does and we don't need external 100 Ohm resistors next to the FMC connector which is pretty far from the FPGA anyway.
+- [ ] The power jacks seem unnessesary since we will have 12V (and maybe 5V?)
+  from the dev board.
+I guess we can keep them as backup (jumper selectable), but our main power should be coming from the dev board.